chriskn/structurizr-c4puml-extension/README.md

 # Structurizr C4-PlantUML extension

-Structurizr C4-PlantUML extension aims to bridge the gab between to [structurizr java library](https://github.com/structurizr/java) and [C4-PlantUML](https://github.com/plantuml-stdlib/C4-PlantUML) by extending the structurizr model and providing an extended C4-PlantUML writer.
+Structurizr C4-PlantUML extension aims to bridge the gab between the [structurizr java library](https://github.com/structurizr/java) and [C4-PlantUML](https://github.com/plantuml-stdlib/C4-PlantUML) by extending the structurizr model and providing an extended C4-PlantUML writer.

 ## Example diagram

 The following example container diagram shows the additional features the Structurizr C4-PlantUML extension provides:

-* links and properties for elements and relationships
+* links, icons and properties for elements and relationships
-* icons for elements and relationships
+* external containers
-* external containers and system boundaries
+* visualization for system and container boundaries
 * database and queue shapes
 * differentiation between synchronous and asynchronous relationships
 * advanced layout configuration for C4-PlantUML diagrams